How to review your charging and remissions policy

 - The Education Act 1996 (sections 449 to 462)

-It's not your job to cross-reference your policy with this guidance, but you should expect your senior leaders to have done so.
+It's not your job to cross-reference the policy with this guidance, but you should expect your senior leaders to have done so.

 You'll want to make sure the policy sets out:

 - What your school can and can't charge parents for